-The family meal seems to be a lost daily occurrence, but I love to eat and even more so sit around the table with my loved ones recapping the events of the day.
+The family dinner seems to be a lost daily occurrence, but I love to eat and even more so sit around the table with my loved ones recapping the events of the day.
 What I find torturous is the daily duty of coming up with nutritious yet quick and easy meals.
 This past Monday I was really struggling to figure out our dinner plan.
 It didn’t help that our cupboard was almost empty and that I had zero desire to go to the supermarket.
 But then, when I was just about to throw in the towel and call it a ‘Pizza Night’, my culinary muse finally spoke to me!
 That was the moment when I became the Intrepid Tortilla Chef.
 It had been a while since we’d prepared tortillas at home, and I actually had all of the ingredients necessary to make them from scratch.
 Upon examining the cupboard I also discovered that I had 3 cans of organic beans which we decided to use to make black bean soup.

 If you’ve never used a tortilla press, let me tell you that there’s something very satisfying about flattening dough balls in a press.
 It’s much like the satisfaction you get from walking over crispy fall leaves.
 We followed the recipe on the Maseca bag, but also added some grated Parmesan as well as a little cayenne pepper.

-I try to involve L in the kitchen as much as possible.
+I try to involve L in the kitchen as much as possible and cooking the family dinner is a good time for us to cook together.
 This usually means that things will take longer, there will be a bigger mess to clean up and that it may not turn out exactly right but the benefits are worth it.
+Since L is a picky eater, I always find that he is much more eager to eat meals when he is involved in cooking them.
 Cooking experiences build children’s knowledge and skills in science, math, and reading in a fun and meaningful way.
 They learn about measurements (teaspoons, tablespoons, and fractions of a cup) as well as following the sequences required for the recipe.
 And while they’re having fun kneading the dough, stirring or pouring, they are also developing hand-muscle as well as hand-eye coordination and fine motor skills (peeling, cutting etc…).
 This is also a good time to talk about proper nutrition and about making healthy food choices.
 It is through these conversations and experiences that I am helping my son to develop a lifetime of healthy habits.

 Last but not least, cooking is a great social activity.
-It requires communication and cooperation (team work), turn-taking and so much more.
+It requires communication and cooperation (teamwork), turn-taking and so much more.
 And what could be more social than sitting down to share a family meal you’ve worked together to create.